 Chicago is an exciting getaway destination—great for a long weekend.
 Chicago's museums are bright jewels in its crown and rank among the best in the world.
 They cover the waterfront of interests, from art to history, science, nature, and astronomy.
 These are the top 10 that consistently turn up as the city's most popular, based on attendance.
-So book a room in the Loop or on the Magnificent Mile, which are both convenient to many of these museums, and have yourself a ball in Chicago.
+So book a room in the Loop or on the Magnificent Mile, which is both, convenient to many of these museums, and have yourself a ball in Chicago.
 It's your kind of town, no doubt about it.

 01 of 10